gaearon/overreacted.io/public/a-chain-reaction/index.md

 </details>
 ```

-So now my task is now to figure out how to turn this:
+So now my task is to figure out how to turn this:

 ```js
 <details>